 Facts

-Petitioner and respondent are siblings, children of Lourdes Aquino Reyes and Pedro N. Reyes
+- Petitioner Anita Reyes-Mesugas and respondent Alejandro A. Reyes are children of Lourdes Aquino Reyes, who died intestate.

 Arguments of the Petitioners

-Notice of lis pendens had served its purpose and should be cancelled
+- The notice of lis pendens had served its purpose and could already be cancelled.

 Arguments of the Respondents

-Petitioner refused to grant agreed-upon right of way
+- Petitioner refused to grant the right of way and threatened to build a concrete structure to prevent access.

 Issues